tidalmigrations/machine_stats/windows/README.md

 1) Download and install [Tidal Tools](https://get.tidal.sh/)

-2) Ensure you are logged in to your Tidal Migrations account with
+2) Ensure you are logged in to your Tidal Migrations workspace with
 ```
 tidal login
 ```